 Why Does Weed Make Me Hornier

 Imagine you're at a concert, the music pulsating through your body, every note heightened, every sensation amplified.
 Or perhaps you recall a time when a simple meal tasted extraordinary, each flavor bursting on your palate.
 That's akin to how cannabis can sometimes affect our senses and perceptions, and for some, this extends to their sexual experiences.
-The intricate relationship between cannabis and sexual desire has been a topic of curiosity and discussion for ages.
+The detailed relationship between cannabis and sexual desire has been a topic of curiosity and discussion for ages.
 So, why does weed make me hornier?
-Let's explore the science, psychology, and anecdotal experiences behind this phenomenon to understand what's really going on.
+Let's explore the science, psychology, and anecdotal experiences behind this phenomenon to understand what's really going on It's one of those things that adds up..

 Main Subheading